revenkogrisha/CapybaraAdventure/README.md

 **( * - Used in previous versions )**

+### Warning

+Some of the systems implemented in project may seem overkill for this project size - I was just practicing my skills, don't worry :) But I will be happy if you notice something strange like that and notify my, e.g. put it in the [issues](https://github.com/revenkogrisha/CapybaraAdventure/issues)

 ## Authors

 * **[Grisha Revenko](https://github.com/revenkogrisha)** - *Game & UI Design, Code, Mediation, Publishing*